ennucore/clippinator/README.md

 4. Install `ctags`.
 5. For pylint, install it and [pylint-venv](https://github.com/jgosmann/pylint-venv/).
 6. Install dependencies: `poetry install`.
 7. Run: `poetry run python main.py --help`.
-To create a new project, use `poetry run python main.py new PROJECT_PATH`
+To run it on a project, use `poetry run python main.py taskmaster PROJECT_PATH`

 ### Details